teal-language/cyan/docs/api.md

 ## `cyan.script`
 ---

+The script loading api

 #### `script.disable()`
-Make everything in this library a no-op
+Make everything in this library a no-op, there is currently no way to re-enable this

 #### `script.emit_hook(name: string, ...: any): boolean, string`
 Iterates through each loaded script and runs any with the given hook, logging each script that it ran, and stopping early if any error